RadiALo/java-ticket-app/README.md

 - View oreder history

 As Admin:
+- Find movies and cinema halls
+- Find available movie sessions
 - Create movies and cinema halls
 - Open new movie sessions
 - Find user info by email

 ## Structure

+Project contains 7 models:
+- User
+- ShoppingCart
+- Movie
+- CinemaHall
+- MovieSession
+- Ticket
+- Order

+Each model has own repository to access from db and service for buisness logic.

 There are all endpoints:
 - Authentication: